-- > Many women are nauseous and tired during pregnancy.
-If a woman feels that way, she may not feel like making love.
-Sex is safe during pregnancy and many women continue to enjoy it. - During pregnancy there is an increase in blood supply to the pelvic area.
-Many women enjoy sex during pregnancy. - > A woman's breasts increase in size during pregnancy and get even larger with sexual arousal.
-For some women this is the first time that they truly enjoy having their breasts fondled, while others experience these changes as uncomfortable due to breast tenderness. - As the pregnancy progresses and a woman begins to gain weight, positioning and comfort become important in lovemaking.
-A woman may become depressed as the shape of her body changes.
+- Many patients are nauseous and tired during pregnancy.
+If a patient feels that way, they may not feel like making love.
+Sex is safe during pregnancy and many patients continue to enjoy it. - During pregnancy there is an increase in blood supply to the pelvic area.
+Many patients enjoy sex during pregnancy. - A patient's breasts increase in size during pregnancy and get even larger with sexual arousal.
+For some patients this is the first time that they truly enjoy having their breasts fondled, while others experience these changes as uncomfortable due to breast tenderness. - As the pregnancy progresses and a patient begins to gain weight, positioning and comfort become important in lovemaking.
+A patient may become depressed as the shape of her body changes.
 She may be bothered by increased pelvic pressure as the baby begins to move down into the pelvis.
 She may not like the idea of sex, and her partner may also worry about hurting the baby. - Orgasm may be somewhat frightening during pregnancy.
 Upon reaching orgasm, the uterus contracts in a rhythmical fashion.
-In a pregnant woman, these contractions may last longer.
+In a pregnant person, these contractions may last longer.
 They can sometimes turn into long, hard contractions that may feel uncomfortable.
 Sensitivity to each other's wishes is important.
 Cuddling and massage may be another way to share intimate time together.